Polish to English: AI Translation Comparison

 Source: “Z przyjemnoscia informujemy, ze Panstwa wniosek zostal zatwierdzony.
 Prosimy o zapoznanie sie z zalaczona dokumentacja.”

-GoogleWe are pleased to inform you that your application has been approved.
-Please familiarize yourself with the attached documentation.
+| We are pleased to inform you that your application has been approved.
+Please familiarize yourself with the attached documentation. | |

-DeepLWe are pleased to inform you that your application has been approved.
-Please find the relevant documentation attached.
+| DeepL | We are pleased to inform you that your application has been approved.
+Please find the relevant documentation attached. |

-GPT-4We are delighted to inform you that your application has been approved.
-Please review the enclosed documentation at your earliest convenience.
+| GPT-4 | We are delighted to inform you that your application has been approved.
+Please review the enclosed documentation at your earliest convenience. |

-ClaudeWe are pleased to inform you that your application has been approved.
-Please review the attached documentation.
+| Claude | We are pleased to inform you that your application has been approved.
+Please review the attached documentation. |

-NLLB-200We are happy to tell you that your application has been approved.
-Please acquaint yourself with the attached documentation.
+| NLLB-200 | We are happy to tell you that your application has been approved.
+Please acquaint yourself with the attached documentation. |

 Assessment: DeepL produces the most naturally idiomatic English.
 Google’s “familiarize yourself” is a correct but slightly literal rendering of “zapoznanie sie.”
 GPT-4 adds “at your earliest convenience,” which is a natural English business addition.
 NLLB-200’s “acquaint yourself” sounds dated.
+The Polish original “zapoznanie sie z dokumentacja” uses a reflexive construction that challenges all systems to find a natural English equivalent.

 Casual Conversation